ophub/amlogic-s9xxx-armbian/documents/README.md

 ### 12.12 Error in Memory Size Recognition

-If the memory size is recognized incorrectly (it is abnormal for 4G memory to be recognized as 1-2G, and it is normal to be recognized as 3.7G), you can try to manually copy a `/boot/UBOOT_OVERLOAD` file (please note it's "copy", "do not rename", as renaming it will make the system unable to boot after installation and updates).
-When used in `USB`, save it as `/boot/u-boot.ext`, and when used in `eMMC`, save it as `/boot/u-boot.emmc`.
+If the memory size is recognized incorrectly (4GB recognized as 1–2GB is abnormal; 3.7GB is normal), try manually copying a `/boot/UBOOT_OVERLOAD` file (note: "copy", not "rename" — renaming will prevent the system from booting after installation and updates).
+When used from `USB`, save it as `/boot/u-boot.ext`; when used from `eMMC`, save it as `/boot/u-boot.emmc`.

-Apart from trying to solve memory problems, do not manually copy the u-boot file.
-Incorrect addition will cause the system to fail to boot and various problems to occur.
+Do not manually copy the u-boot file for any other purpose.
+Incorrect u-boot files will cause boot failures and various other issues.

 ### 12.13 How to Decompile dtb Files

-Some new devices are not currently supported (or have variants), and you can try to adjust related parameters by decompiling.
+Some new devices are not currently supported (or have hardware variants).
+Try adjusting related parameters by decompiling the dtb file.

 ```shell
 # Install dependencies